 The Bureau of Rural Health & Primary Care administers this federally funded grant program to provide assistance to qualifying hospitals with 49 beds or fewer.

-The Idaho SHIP program offers annual subgrant opportunities up to $11,000 to Idaho Critical Access Hospitals (CAHs) within the SHIP grant year (June - May).
+The Idaho SHIP program offers annual subgrant opportunities up to $11,000 to Idaho critical access hospitals in the SHIP grant year (June - May).

-- Value Based Purchasing (improving data collection activities in order to facilitate reporting to Hospital Compare)
+- Value-based purchasing (improving data collection activities to facilitate reporting to Hospital Compare

-- Payment Bundling and Prospective Payment Systems (building accountability across the continuum of care and maintaining accurate PPS billing and coding)
+- Payment bundling and prospective payment systems (PPS) (building accountability across the continuum of care and maintaining accurate PPS billing and coding)